Saigon Ramen is a spicy miso style ramen recipe with flavours and toppings inspired by some of Saigon’s most iconic street food.

 An appetiser should excite the palate.
 And these spicy soba noodles with XO sauce and confit/sous vide egg yolk does just that.
 Umami packed, velvety egg yolk, and a nice edge from the chilli.
 Delectable.

 A salad to surprise, challenge, and delight your guests.
-As healthy as it is delicious, you will feel good after eating this soba noodle salad.
+As healthy as it is delicious, you will feel good after eating this cold soba noodle salad.

 The luxurious, velvety texture of the grilled eggplant, spinach, and onsen quail eggs are a worthy accompaniment for the classic soba noodles and tsuyu broth.